 I am obsessed with paint-by-number kits.
 Whenever my sisters and I get together for holidays we always race giddily to the local craft store and stock up on the cheesiest paint-by-number kits we can find, and then spend days upon days painting them.
 Even stranger, I have more than once been tempted by some other poor fool’s finished paint-by-numbers project at thrift stores and thought, I SO need that for my wall!
-It’s a sickness, but one, I am proud to say, that seems to be making a fashionable, tongue-in-cheek style come back.
+It’s a sickness, but one, I am proud to say, that seems to be making a fashionable, tongue-in-cheek-style come back.
 Yesss!

 My dad once remarked off-handedly that it would be neat to be able to have a family portrait painted paint-by-numbers style — but how would that be done, he wondered?
 Well.
 I’ve spent many a night wondering this same thing, and by golly, I think I’ve got it!

 Pick something colorful!
 It is my dream to some day take a very regal looking family photo to use as a future paint-by-number kit.

 So, good old Martha Stewart has an online glitter paint generator she’s using to promote her (amazing) line of glitters.
 Her idea is, you upload a photo, run it through her magic online machine, then use glue and her multicolored glitters to create a glitter painting.
 I’m saying, who needs glitter?
 Glitter generator is found HERE.

 There are many ways you could print your bad boy up: on large paper at Kinkos or other specialty printing store (be sure to have it adhered it to paper board before you begin so it can withstand the weight of the paint), or on unstretched canvas, or even on some other kind of fabric.
 Tote bag, anyone?
+Available at Chopa, $25.

-If you’re an avid paint-by-numbers artist you’ll likely have a few rounds of acrylic paint on hand to start with (as well as a fair enough idea of how to mix colors to get the exact hues you need).
-If not, get a couple paint brushes of varying sizes, and your basic colors, and get ready to mix and match till you get just the right shade of purple.
+If you’re an avid paint-by-numbers artist, you’ll likely have a few rounds of acrylic paint on hand to start with (as well as a fair enough idea of how to mix colors to get the exact hues you need).
+If not, get a couple paint brushes of varying sizes and your basic colors, and get ready to mix and match until you get just the right shade of purple.
 When painting, I like to start with the darker areas of the paint-by-number first, and work my way slowly up to the whites last.

 In my mind, the more elaborate the frame in the more grand of setting, the better.
-Taduh!
+Ta-dah!